 On Monday, June 24, 2019, President Donald Trump signed an executive order designed to increase pricing and quality transparency in healthcare.
 The president’s executive order is the latest move that the Trump administration has taken to address rising healthcare costs.

 In May 2019, the Department of Health and Human Services (HHS) announced a rule that would require drug companies to disclose the price of prescription drugs on TV ads.
-In addition, Trump delivered a speech in which he laid out a blueprint for combating surprise medical billing.
+In addition, President Trump delivered a speech in which he laid out a blueprint for combating surprise medical billing.

 Executive Order Details